 This prompts us to wonder if we can recoup energy savings with lower utility bills if we turn off the air conditioning in the summer when we leave our homes.
 After all, this is the season for vacations and travel.

-Install Programmable Thermostat to Simplify Empty House Settings
+Install a WEB ENABLED Programmable Thermostat (or smart stat) to Simplify Empty House Settings

 An easy way to save on your utility bills when your house is unoccupied is to install a programmable thermostat.
 You will then be able to schedule in the times of day that your house is normally empty.
 Your thermostat will adjust your temperature settings automatically.
+Or if you would prefer it to be more automated, we offer Smart thermostats that can sense if you are home or not based on motion sensors that will automatically set your thermostat temperatures back when you are away.
 What’s more, a programmable thermostat will begin to cool your home before you return, making your home temperature ideally comfortable as soon as you come into the house.

 What Temperature Should You Set the Thermostat in Summer?